sarahciston/codingcare/_drafts/interviews.md

 61
 00:09:28.480 --> 00:09:45.169
 Garrett Flynn: yeah.
 Well, II think, something.
-I kind of tried to mention this, at least during my original responses, but I think Code Collective gave me some amount of anesthetic sense around like what is good code and not good in the sense of like, clean

-62
-00:09:45.230 --> 00:09:47.940
-Garrett Flynn: and like readable, but like good, is in like.

-63
-00:09:48.050 --> 00:09:52.150
-Garrett Flynn: effective for a community like, why, a wide range of communities.

-64
-00:09:52.260 --> 00:09:53.550
-Garrett Flynn: And so.

-65
-00:09:53.800 --> 00:10:02.000
-Garrett Flynn: yeah, I mean, like ever, I can very quickly tell you, if I want to work on a project or not, and it's largely guided by that sense, right?
-Which I think I otherwise

-66
-00:10:02.460 --> 00:10:15.800
-Garrett Flynn: probably wouldn't have developed so much without being part of a like critical community of people that I want to share my projects with, because otherwise it's like, Well, I'm getting paid, you know, like $10,000 for this contract, like, what does it matter?
+I kind of tried to mention this, at least during my original responses, but I think Code Collective gave me some amount of an esthetic sense around like what is good code and not good in the sense of like, clean and like readable, but like good, is in like effective for a community like, why, a wide range of communities.
+And so yeah, I mean, like ever, I can very quickly tell you, if I want to work on a project or not, and it's largely guided by that sense, right?
+Which I think I otherwise probably wouldn't have developed so much without being part of a like critical community of people that I want to share my projects with, because otherwise it's like, Well, I'm getting paid, you know, like $10,000 for this contract, like, what does it matter?
 You know?

 67
 00:10:16.110 --> 00:10:28.689